 Voltage = Current x Resistance

 Adjust the Volts and Ohms sliders to see what happens to the Amps reading.

-Work is done in a component when a change in voltage is detected across that component.
+We know that work is being done in and by a component when we have a voltage change or voltage drop across that component.

 For example, as a current passes through a light bulb, electrical energy is converted into light and heat.